ibm-cloud-docs/Cloudant/tutorials/create_bmxapp_appenv.md

 the '`requirements.txt`' file is empty.

 However,
-in this tutorial the Python application accesses a
-{{site.data.keyword.cloudant_short_notm}} database instance.
+in this tutorial the Python application accesses an {{site.data.keyword.cloudant_short_notm}} database instance.
 Therefore,
 the application must be able to use the [{{site.data.keyword.cloudant_short_notm}} client library for Python applications](../libraries/supported.html#python).